kbase/navigator/docs/github-actions.md

 Since the tag is based on `CI_REF_NAME_SLUG`, the "slugification" process converts the `.` to `-` in order to make it more universally acceptable as an identifier.

 A release image is based on the state of the `main` branch at some point at which the team decides a new release is suitable.
 A release image is suitable for deployment in any user-facing environment, including `appdev` and `prod` (aka `narrative.kbase.us`).
-It may also be deployed to `next`, which serves as a pre-production evalutation environment.
+It may also be deployed to `next`, which serves as a pre-production evaluation environment.